Stepwise Tutorial: How to Create Remote Desktop SSH Tunnel Using PuTTY

 Free Editions

-Step 4.
-Log in to the same AnyViewer account on the two devices, then you can achieve a direct connection by clicking One-click control.
+Step 3.
+On the local device, choose the remote device and then achieve a direct connection by clicking One-click control.

 Connect to My Devices